Sydney Schanberg: Early life and career

-Later life
+Later career

 Schanberg won the 1976 Pulitzer Prize for International Reporting for his Cambodia coverage.
 The citation reads, "For his coverage of the Communist takeover in Cambodia, carried out at great risk when he elected to stay at his post after the fall of Phnom Penh."
 His 1980 book The Death and Life of Dith Pran was about the struggle for survival of his colleague Dith Pran in the Khmer Rouge regime.
 The book inspired the 1984 film The Killing Fields in which Schanberg was played by Sam Waterston.

 Schanberg served as the Times metropolitan editor (1977–1980) before joining the editorial pages as a columnist specializing in the New York metropolitan area in 1981.
 Although he was initially considered to be a leading candidate to succeed executive editor A.M.
 Rosenthal after receiving his Pulitzer Prize, their relationship was soon strained by Schanberg's innovative approach to local coverage (including a proposed 1977 series on upper middle class gay professionals that was ultimately suppressed by Rosenthal) and increasingly vitriolic critiques of New York's real estate industry.
 In September 1985, Schanberg's column was cancelled by Rosenthal after he criticized the paper's coverage of the Westway highway development.
 He refused a proposed writer-at-large post at The New York Times Magazine and resigned from the Times.

-Between 1986 and 1995, he was an associate editor and columnist for Newsday.
-He covered the United States Senate Select Committee on POW/MIA Affairs hearings and became engrossed in the Vietnam War POW/MIA issue; writing for Penthouse, The Village Voice and The Nation, Schanberg became a leading advocate of the "live prisoners left behind" theory in that matter.
+Between 1986 and 1995, Schanberg was an associate editor and columnist for Newsday.
+He covered the Senate's United States Senate Select Committee on POW/MIA Affairs hearings and became engrossed in the Vietnam War POW/MIA issue.
+Writing for Penthouse, The Village Voice and The Nation, Schanberg became a leading advocate of the "live prisoners left behind" conspiracy theory in that matter.
 He published many articles on the subject and outlined reasons why no POWs were ever found, alleging that government officials never seriously investigated reports of live POWs due to fear of public outrage, and to save embarrassment and prevent damage to their reputations and careers.
-He further said in his articles that the Vietnamese never admitted to holding prisoners in order to be accepted by the international community, and that they'd initially tried to ransom them for reparations once the war ended.
+He further said in his articles that the Vietnamese never admitted to holding prisoners in order to be accepted by the international community, and that they had initially tried to ransom them for reparations once the war ended.